God is our Guide Number 1 site for helping reverse diseases on Planet Earth

 • Says Dr. Neil Cherry, a biophysicist at Lincoln University in New Zealand:

-• "Public health surveys of people living in the vicinity of cell site base stations should be being carried out now, and continue progressively over the next two decades.
-This is because prompt effects such as miscarriage, cardiac disruption, sleep disturbance and chronic fatigue could well be early indicators of the adverse health effects.
+• "People living in the vicinity of cell site base stations suffer from effects such as miscarriage, cardiac disruption, sleep disturbance and chronic fatigue could well be early indicators of the adverse health effects.
 Symptoms of reduced immune system competence, cardiac problems, especially of the arrhythmic type, and cancers, especially brain tumor and leukemia, are probable."

-• According to Dr. W. Löscher of the Institute of Pharmacology, Toxicology and Pharmacy of the Veterinary School of Hannover in Germany, dairy cows that were kept in close proximity to a TV and cell phone tower for two years had a reduction in milk production along with increased health problems and behavioral abnormalities.
+• Dairy cows that were kept in close proximity to a TV and cell phone tower for two years had a reduction in milk production along with increased health problems and behavioral abnormalities.
 In an experiment, one cow with abnormal behavior was taken away from the antenna and the behavior subsided within five days.
 When the cow was brought back near the antenna, the symptoms returned.

 Recommended Reading